ivkram/specvizitor/_sources/userguide/data-viewer.rst

     * - File
       - Description
-    * - ``*1D.fits``
+    * - ``{root}_{id:05d}.1D.fits``
       - 1D spectrum
-    * - ``*stack.fits``
+    * - ``{root}_{id:05d}.stack.fits``
-      - 2D stacked spectrum of all exposures
+      - 2D spectrum stack of all exposures
-    * - ``*full.fits``
+    * - ``{root}_{id:05d}.full.fits``
-      - Various extraction products including emission line maps and image cutouts
+      - Additional products including emission line maps and image cutouts

-However, specvizitor's capabilities go far beyond this.
+However, data products handled by specvizitor are not limited to this list.
 By modifying the ``data_widgets.yml`` file, you can create a custom widget configuration tailored to practically *any* spectroscopic dataset.
-In this section, you will learn how to configure data widgets in specvizitor, starting with small tweaks to the default configuration and finishing with a configuration "from scratch".
+In this section, you will learn how to configure data widgets in specvizitor, starting with making small tweaks to the default configuration and finishing with writing a configuration "from scratch".

 Configuring the default widgets
 +++++++++++++++++++++++++++++++